+Abstract

-Abstract: We present an approach for drawing plausible conclusions from inconsistent and incomplete knowledge-bases, which may also be prioritized.
-Our method is based on a four-valued semantics that is particularly suitable for reasoning with uncertainty.
-Our inference mechanism is closely related to some other well-known formalisms for handling inconsistent data, such as reasoning with maximal consistent subsets and possibilistic logic.
-It is shown that the formalism presented here is nonmonotonic, paraconsistent, and is capable of managing ranked data without having the "drowning problem".
+We present an approach for drawing plausible inferences from inconsistent and incomplete knowledge-bases.
+The knowledge-bases under consideration may be prioritized.
+Our method is based on four-valued semantics, which is particularly suitable for reasoning with uncertainty.
+The inference mechanism is also closely related to some other wellknown formalisms for handling inconsistent data, such as reasoning with maximal consistent subsets and possibilistic logic.
+It is shown that the method presented here is nonmonotonic, paraconsistent, and is capable of managing ranked data without having the "drowning problem".